ignorant05/MyBluetoothCar/README.md

 - Smooth motor speed control using PWM.

 ## Hardware Requirements
+- Car chasis (i used lego)

-- ESP32 board
+- ESP32 board (i used ESP32 WROOM 32U with external antenna)

-- Motor driver module
+- Motor driver module (i used l298n)

-- DC motors (for wheels)
+- 1 DC motor (or more if you like but make sure to adjust the code)

 - Servo motor (for steering)

-- Battery pack
+- Battery pack (i used 4 AA battery pack)

+- Switch button (used to set the car ON/OFF)

 - Bluetooth-enabled smartphone with the Dabble app